-In general, receiving payment under the table means your employer is not reporting the money they pay you to the Internal Revenue Service (IRS).
+Receiving payment under the table means your employer is not reporting the money they pay you to the Internal Revenue Service (IRS).
 They are likely paying you in cash and are not taking taxes out of your check.
-You can sometimes spot these employers because they do not ask you to complete required tax forms, such as a W-4 or I-9.
+These employers may not ask you to complete required tax forms, such as a W-4 or I-9.

-Why Does This Disqualify Me for SSDI Benefits?
+Why Does Under-the-Table Pay Disqualify Me for SSDI Benefits?

-If your employer pays you in full or in part under the table, however, you may not pay in enough taxes to earn the required number of work credits.
+If your employer pays you fully or partly under the table, however, you may not pay enough taxes to earn the required number of work credits.
 This is why it is important to report all your income to the IRS and pay these taxes.

 In some cases, employees who receive their pay under the table claim it as self-employment or miscellaneous income on their tax returns.
-When this occurs, they pay Social Security taxes on it and earn work credits toward SSDI and Social Security retirement benefits.
+In this case, they pay Social Security taxes on their income and earn work credits toward SSDI and Social Security retirement benefits.

 Some people may try to work under the table while also drawing SSDI benefits.
 This is not a good idea, as it could constitute fraud if discovered.
 If you can work and need the additional income, you should consider getting a job that pays legally.

 You may be able to return to work after receiving approval for benefits.
-If you follow guidelines from the Social Security Administration and report a change in your work status, you can continue to earn additional income without worrying about serious consequences.
+If you follow guidelines from the Social Security Administration and report a change in your work status, you can continue to earn some income without worrying about serious consequences.

-If SSA discovers you working under the table while drawing benefits, you may have to pay them back for the months you worked, in addition to penalties.
+If the SSA discovers you are working under the table while drawing benefits, you may have to pay back the benefits you earned during the months you worked, in addition to penalties.
 You could also lose the ability to draw disability benefits in the future, depending on the situation.
 You could also be charged and convicted of a crime, per the U.S. Department of Justice.

 How Can I Learn More About My SSDI Eligibility?